-The structure of and approach to recruitment to the Board ensures an appropriate balance of skills and knowledge, taking into account the OIA's evolving membership.
+Recruitment to the Board ensures an appropriate balance of skills and knowledge, taking into account the OIA's evolving membership.
 Trustees receive a full induction.
 The Board and its Committees meet regularly to receive information and reports and to have full and frank discussions of important issues.
 The Board reviews its own effectiveness annually.
-The Board is undertaking a review of the OIA's governance arrangements.
+The Board has recently undertaken a review of the OIA's governance arrangements as outlined above.